openstack/releases/README.rst

   the reference section of the documentation for descriptions of the valid models.

+``type``
+  Categorize the deliverable based on what it does.
+See the reference section of the documentation for descriptions of the valid deliverable types.

 ``artifact-link-mode``
   Describe how to link to artifacts produced by the project.
 The default is ``tarball`.
 Valid values are: